MZ-X-Dor/Sannikov-2007-/README.md

 ---

-## 📌 Overview
+## Overview

 This project solves the continuous-time principal-agent model using the **HJB equation approach**.
 The key idea is to reduce the dynamic contracting problem to a **second-order ODE with boundary conditions**, where the state variable is the agent’s continuation value ( W ).

-We numerically compute:
+I numerically compute:

 * The principal’s value function ( F(W) )
 * Optimal effort ( a(W) )